Healthcare Providers Who Specialize in Obesity

 Resting metabolic rate to see how many calories you burn at rest

-Depending on your medical needs, your healthcare provider might give you other tests.
+Depending on your medical needs, your healthcare provider might do other tests.

 How can I find a healthcare provider who specializes in obesity?